 As it happened, the young Louis XIV was a frequent guest at the salon of Olympe Mancini as well and someone like Lauzun, a man with a bold tongue, is often topic of gossip… thus the King heard talk about that daring gentleman, that was not handsome at all, but somehow rather successful with the ladies for some reason.
 At some point both of them met and Louis was so impressed and amused by Lauzun that he wished him to remain close-by.

 Lauzun’s star rose swiftly after that.
 The King found him rather entertaining and Lauzun made sure it stayed like that by showering him with compliments and flattering his ego, being not always honest in his compliments.
-Louis was a sucker for that and Lauzun discovered it quickly.
+Louis was a sucker for compliments and Lauzun discovered this quickly.
 He also took to playing jests on various courtiers to amuse the King, which earned him the reputation of being the greatest jester at court.

 But then Louis started to ogle Lauzun’s crush, Catherine-Charlotte de Gramont.
 At that time, Louis XIV’s mistress was the shy Louise de la Vallière and he was quite into her… but that didn’t stop him from bedding others.
 Both Lauzun and Catherine-Charlotte were on friendly terms with Henriette d’Angleterre and she apparently shoved Catherine-Charlotte into the direction of the King, in hopes she might be able to replace Louise de la Vallière.
 Of course Lauzun wasn’t at all happy about that plan.
 Catherine-Charlotte was something like his first great love and if the rumours are to believed, she also loved him in return.
 Yet, refusing the affections of the King… that was not easy.